xini/silverstripe-lucene/README.md

 Requirements
 -----------------------------------------------
-SilverStripe 2.4 or newer
+SilverStripe 3.0 or newer
-'Queued Jobs' module
+'Queued Jobs' module for SilverStripe 3.0 or newer - see: https://github.com/nyeholt/silverstripe-queuedjobs/tree/ss3

 This module is currently only tested on LAMP - Windows and Mac OS X should work, but are untested.